314th Airlift Wing

 The 314th Airlift Wing (314 AW) is a wing of the United States Air Force based at Little Rock Air Force Base in Little Rock, Arkansas.
-Its mission is to carry out Lockheed C-130 Hercules combat airlift training.
+Its mission is to conduct Lockheed C-130 Hercules combat airlift training.

 As a wing, the 314th emerged as in November 1948 as the 314th Troop Carrier Wing at Smyrna Air Force Base, Tennessee, but traces earlier history to the creation of the 314th Troop Carrier Group in 1942.